 Vitamin E was initially known for its ability to prevent sterility.
 Discovered in the early 1920's by various biochemists in the USA working independently, it was known that feeding rats on a diet of only milk made them infertile.

-Adding various other foods made no difference until one researcher discovered that the humble lettuce, restored the rats' fertility.
+Adding various other foods made no difference until one researcher discovered that the humble-lettuce restored the rats' fertility.

-Mixed tocopherols give protection against cancer.
+Mixed forms give protection against malignancies.

-The vitamin E story is a fascinating cooperation between biochemists, but what comes out of it is that vitamin E is readily oxidised, and in the oxidation process acts as an anti oxidant, giving protection to the cells of the body.
+The vitamin E story is a fascinating cooperation between biochemists but what comes out of it is that these isomers inhibit the oxidation of other molecules; they are reducing agents that are sufficiently stable to neutralise circulating free radicals.

-Anti coagulants prevent clotting in the blood vessels; vitamin E ranks high on the list.
+Anti-coagulants prevent clotting in the blood vessels; vitamin E ranks high on the list.

 Do you have the signs of an imminent heart attack at your finger tips?
 It could save a life, even yours.

-Interesting new research done in the Netherlands shows that vitamin E combined with certain fatty acids gives protection against the most awful of diseases: Amyotropic Lateral Sclerosis.
+Interesting new research done in the Netherlands shows that vitamin E combined with certain fatty acids gives protection against the most awful of diseases; Amyotropic Lateral Sclerosis.

 Anti-cholesterol drugs too, not uncommonly cause tingling in the limbs.

-In short, alpha and gamma tocopherol have very different functions:
+In short alpha and gamma-tocopherol have very different functions:

-If you are consuming small amounts of the gamma isomer in your diet, and flooding the small intestine with the alpha isomer from capsules then the latter inhibits the absorption of gamma tocopherol, the isomer that mops up the free radicals that cause prostate cancer.
+If you are consuming small amounts of the gamma isomer in your diet and flooding the small intestine with the alpha form from capsules, then the latter inhibits the absorption of the protective ɣ-kind; the one that mops up the free radicals that cause prostate neoplasms.